lex-js/lex-js/README.md

 If for any reason you don't want to use any of the methods above, you can still run the app by opening `index.html` from the latest "Basic" release.

 However, content listing will not work, as it relies on server-side code to provide file info.
-Preserving local files in browser storage may not work too, depending on how IndexedDB API is implemented in your browser.
+Preserving local files in a browser storage may not work too, depending on how IndexedDB API is implemented in your browser.

 # Compatibility